 When it comes to transportation, Australia offers many great options.
-Whether you want to get around town on weekends or just want to travel, it is important to know how the transport system works in Australia.
+Whether you want to get around town on weekends or want to travel, it is essential to know how the transport system works in Australia.

-However, it is obligatory for a cyclist to wear a helmet, lights on the front and back of the bicycle, and a good lock to protect the bicycle from theft.
+However, a cyclist must wear a helmet, lights on the front and back of the bicycle, and a good lock to protect the bike from theft.
 Also, the cyclist needs to follow the road rules.

 Buses are one of the most common and economical means of transport for international students in Australia.
-Most of these services can be easily operated from a reusable smart card system, but in some regional towns and cities, you can purchase tickets from the bus drivers directly.
+Most of these services operate from a reusable smart card system, or you can use your credit or debit card.
+Still, in some regional towns and cities, you can purchase tickets directly from the bus drivers.

 Depending on the destination, you can also choose long-distance coach travel.
-This is another inexpensive option than train travel.
-Travel by coach is comfortable as most of the vehicles have onboard entertainment and restrooms.
+It is another inexpensive option than train travel.
+Travel by coach is comfortable as most vehicles have onboard entertainment and restrooms.
 Some of the newer coaches even have Wifi and USB charger points.

 To book a bus or a coach, you can visit websites like:

-Subways and trains system in Australia connects to every part of the country.
-The large rail network in Australia comprises of more than 33,919 km of tracks.
-It is one of the easiest and convenient modes of transport in the country.
+Australia's subways and train system connect to every part of the country.
+Australia's extensive rail network comprises more than 33,919 km of tracks.
+It is one of the country's most accessible and convenient modes of transport.

 Popular rail service providers are: